IRS stimulus check update: What is a ‘plus up’ payment and am I eligible to get one?

 - If they had a new dependent—such as having a new child in 2020

-The IRS specifically mentions there are “other situations” that make people eligible for a “plus up” payment in addition to the two above but does not state what those situations are.
+In addition to the two above, the IRS specifically mentions “other situations” that make people eligible for a “plus up” payment, but it does not state what those situations are.
 Regardless, those who will be receiving a “plus up” payment will get the payments automatically.
 “Plus up” checks and direct deposits began processing on Friday, March 26, with an official payment date of Wednesday, March 31.
 So check your bank account or be on the lookout for a fourth stimulus check in the mail if you think you qualify.

-Also, if your circumstances did change in 2020, but you have not yet informed the IRS of the changes (such as filing your 2020 tax return), know that when the IRS does receive word of the changes, they will send you a “plus up” payment automatically if you meet the criteria.
+Also, if your circumstances did change in 2020, but you have not yet informed the IRS of the changes (by filing your 2020 tax return), know that when the IRS does receive word of the changes, they will send you a “plus up” payment automatically if you meet the criteria.